SungJin-Suh/web_template_with_bootstrap_and_firebase/README.md

 * ...
 * ...

-## 3. Technologies Used
+## 3. Technologies and Resources Used
-List technologies, API's and other resources that we used here:
+List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
-* HTML, CSS
+* HTML, CSS, JavaScript
-* JavaScript
+* Bootstrap 5.0 (Frontend library)
-* Bootstrap 5.0
+* Firebase 8.0 (BAAS - Backend as a Service)
 * ...

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project...
+State what a user needs to do when they come to your project.
+How do others start using your code or application?
 Here are the steps ...
 * ...
 * ...
 * ...

-## 5. Known Bugs
+## 5. Known Bugs and Limitations
 Here are some known bugs:
 * ...
 * ...